-Iliotibial friction band syndrome is a running injury that also occasionally occurs in mountaineers.
+Iliotibial band syndrome is a running injury that also occasionally occurs in mountaineers.
 The pain is located on the outside of the knee and is caused by friction between the iliotibial tendon and bone tissue of the knee joint.

 In the literature, the iliotibial band syndrome is also referred to as 'runner's knee'.
 However, this name is confusing as this term is also frequently used for the patellofemoral pain syndrome.

 Description of the condition

 The iliotibial band is a strong band of connective tissue (fascia) located on the outer side of the thigh.
 It runs all the way from the pelvis to the side of the knee.
 When flexing and extending the knee (for example when running), the tendon moves over a bony prominence on the outside of the knee.
 This bony prominence is called the 'lateral epicondyle' of the femur (thigh bone).

 Between the tendon and the bony prominence, there is a type of smooth fatty tissue that allows the structures to move over each other without too much friction.
 If friction does occur, this can cause irritation of the fatty tissue.
 Each time that the iliotibial tendon moves over the irritated fatty tissue, this causes pain symptoms on the outside of the knee.
 The irritation can penetrate into the bone tissue.

 Cause and origin

 The symptoms are usually caused by long distance running or mountaineering (particularly descents).
 There are a number of factors that can contribute to the development of iliotibial band syndrome:

 - Incorrect running technique (for example, rotating the knee inwards when running).